-One of the trickiest things about reporting both your hobby and business earnings is keeping a clear and definitive line between the two.
+One of the trickiest things about reporting both your hobby and business earnings is keeping a clear and definitive line between business or hobby.
 How can you find the best way to go about it?
 Fortunately, there are several concrete steps you can take to do this the right way.
 See below for tips on how to separate hobby income and business revenue.

 1. Have You Kept Clear Records?